satvikk/satvikk.github.io/resume/resume.md

     </span>
 </p>

-- Built machine Learning Models to segment brain tumour images and detect regions where tumor exists
+- Built Image Segmentation Neural Network Models (U-net) that scan 3-dimensional brain MRI images and identiy regions of brain associated with a tumor.
+- The model can be used to aid neurosurgeons to precisely locate damaged regions in the brain.

 <p style="text-align:left;margin:0; padding-top:0;">
     Optimizing CT scan slice count through Lesion detection using YOLO